JeswinMS4/JeswinMS4/README.md

 # Hi there! 👋 I'm Jeswin

-Welcome to my GitHub profile!
+Welcome!
 I'm a Computer Science Engineering student with a passion for machine learning, deep learning, and innovative technology solutions.
 I enjoy working on projects that leverage AI to create social impact and solve real-world problems.

 ## 🔭 Current Projects
 - **Bridging the Gap: AI Enabled Sign Language Communication System**: Developing a system to convert sign language gestures to text and audio using YOLOv8 and deep learning models.